City of Osnabrück

 The topic of peace is omnipresent in times of increasing armed conflict.
 With the announcement of the German Peace Prize for Photography, the Felix Schoeller Group encourages reflection on the many facets of peace.
 Also about what each individual can contribute to peace, what the individual peace building blocks are.
 The globally active Schoeller Group promotes mutual respect, understanding and tolerance, directed inwards into the company.

-Photography is part of the company's DNA, as it has been involved in the production of high-quality photographic base papers for almost 125 years now.
+Photography is part of the company's DNA, as it has been involved in the production of high-quality photographic base papers for more than 125 years now.
 From the outset, the business was international with customers such as Gevaert in Belgium and Kodak in the USA and Great Britain.
 Over the decades, production facilities have been set up in the USA, Canada, Russia, China and India, and the sales organisations are represented around the globe.
 This internationality shapes the cooperation within the company and demands an open exchange with people from other cultural backgrounds.

 The 2021 Emerging Photographer Award will be supported by CAPTURE X Fine Art Inkjet Paper.
 CAPTURE X offers both professionals and amateur photographers the opportunity for intensive exchange with experts and within the community in addition to high-quality fine art papers.
 On the one hand, the consultation should enable the best printing results.
 On the other hand, the results of the exchange in terms of content flow into product enhancements, for example.
 The current CAPTURE X product range consists of cotton papers, matt artist papers and genuine photo papers.
 The works of the winners and nominees shown in the exhibition "Felix Schoeller Photo Award - Winners & Nominees 2021" will be printed on high-quality Fine Art papers from CAPTURE X.